 How I managed the morning of:

-In any situation, it’s all about what you tell yourself.
+It’s all about what you tell yourself.
 Feed your brain the right words because it will believe it whether it’s real or not:

 - Walk: Family outdoor power walk to get the endorphins rolling.